 Homes through the Ages

-In 2014, Ulster Architectural Heritage and Hearth Historic Buildings Trust developed an educational resource for Key Stage 2, ‘Homes through the Ages’ is a website that provides an interactive learning tool that demonstrates the evolution of homes and highlights the importance of historic buildings in the role of a sustainable future.
+In 2014, Ulster Architectural Heritage and Hearth Historic Buildings Trust developed an educational resource for Key Stage 2, ‘Homes through the Ages’.

 We hope you find it interesting and useful.
 Please feel free to forward and share: www.homesthroughtheages.com

 Funded by NGO Challenge Fund, Department of the Environment NI, (now Department for Communities, Historic Environment Division).

 Looking Back, Moving Forward

 In the 1990s, Ulster Architectural Heritage developed a 3 year education programme and a teaching resource for Key Stage 2.
 This resource was developed in recognition of the need to engage young people with the historic built environment and that the study of Ulster’s buildings contributes to:

 • Art and Design by heightening sensory experiences

 • English through written descriptions of buildings and places

 • Geography by creating environmental awareness